Tim-Abwao/tim-abwao.github.io/_posts/2019-09-18-Making-a-Flask-Web-App.md

 ## Next Steps

 *Flask* offers a number of [deployment options][flask-deploy].
-You could try coming up with a great idea for a web app, build it, and then deploy it on [Heroku][heroku] - a popular choice.
+You could try coming up with a great idea for a web app, build it, and then deploy it.

 [flask]: https://flask.palletsprojects.com/
 [micro]: https://flask.palletsprojects.com/en/2.1.x/foreword/#what-does-micro-mean